 Despite what some sources say, I find it hard to believe that beating an egg yolk harms the nutrients inside (wouldn’t chewing also be detrimental?).

 I usually blend mine into smoothies.
-It actually gives them that thick and creamy milkshake texture.
+It actually gives smoothies that thick and creamy milkshake texture.
 Here’s my favorite coffee smoothie recipe, which I often eat for breakfast.

 In fact, some insanely good ice cream recipes require eight (yes, eight) egg yolks!!
 (I’ve made this and I just whisk them into the cream mixture without cooking them if I want to keep the yolks raw.)